JdeRobot/RoboticsAcademy/docs/_pages/installation.md

     - Optional, depends on the exercise
     - Some exercises require also additional software pieces such as OpenCV, MoveIt!, MavROS, PX4, VisualStates, OpenMotionPlanningLibrary, Turtlebot2, etc.

-3. *JdeRobot Academy source code*
+3. *Robotics-Academy source code*
     - Required
-    - Academy includes templates for the exercises
+    - Robotics-Academy includes templates for the exercises

 # Generic infrastructure